Wilm Hosenfeld: Commemorations

 In 2002, The Pianist, a film based on Szpilman's memoirs of the same name, portrayed Hosenfeld's rescue of Władysław Szpilman.
 Hosenfeld was played by Thomas Kretschmann.

 In 2004, the Military History Research Office of the German Bundeswehr published Hosenfeld's letters and diary.
 Reviewing the volume for the Polish Institute of National Remembrance's journal, the Catholic theologian Winfried Lipscher described Hosenfeld as a model Catholic, worthy of canonisation, and suggested that he could serve as a "hero to Poles, Jews, and Germans".

 In October 2007, Hosenfeld was posthumously honoured by the president of Poland Lech Kaczyński with a Commander’s Cross of the Order of Polonia Restituta (Krzyż Komandorski Orderu Odrodzenia Polski).

 Szpilman's son, Andrzej Szpilman, had long called for Yad Vashem to recognize Hosenfeld as a Righteous Among the Nations, non-Jews who risked their lives to rescue Jews.
 On 25 November 2008, Yad Vashem posthumously recognised Hosenfeld as Righteous Among the Nations.
 On 19 June 2009, Israeli diplomats presented Hosenfeld's son, Detlev, with the award, in Berlin.

 On 4 December 2011, a commemorative plaque in Polish and English was unveiled at 223 Niepodległości Avenue in Warsaw, the place where Hosenfeld discovered Szpilman, in the presence of Hosenfeld's daughter Jorinde.

-Local inhabitants in Węgrów, where Hosenfeld was active during World War II, were reported in 2012 to object to what they saw as Hosenfeld's "idealisation", pointing out that he had praised Adolf Hitler in his writings.
+Local inhabitants in Węgrów, where Hosenfeld was active during World War II, were reported in 2012 to have objected to what they saw as Hosenfeld's "idealisation," pointing out that he had praised Adolf Hitler in his writings.